 Earlier we explained which Docker images and repos you can use, depending on the framework and OS you have chosen.
-For instance, if you want to use ASP.NET Core (Linux or Windows), the image to use is microsoft/dotnet:2.1-aspnetcore-runtime.
-Therefore, you just need to specify what base Docker image you will use for your container.
-You do that by adding FROM microsoft/dotnet:2.1-
+For instance, if you want to use ASP.NET Core (Linux or Windows), the image to

 Using an official .NET image repository from Docker Hub with a version number ensures that the same language features are available on all machines (including development, testing, and production).